appinioGmbH/flutter_packages/packages/appinio_animated_toggle_tab/README.md

 For help getting started with Flutter, view the online [documentation](https://flutter.io/).

 ## Usage

-You can place your `AppinioAnimatedToggleTab` inside of a `MaterialApp`, optional parameters can be defined to enable different featiures.
-See the following example
+You can place your `AppinioAnimatedToggleTab` inside of a `MaterialApp` like we did here.
+Optional parameters can be defined to enable different features.
+See the following example..

 ```dart
 class TabsViewer extends StatelessWidget {